rubyaustralia/rubyconfau-2014-cfp/keith-and-marios-guide-to-continuous-deployment/README.md

   * Your new deploy button, AKA The GitHub merge pull request button
   * What to do when deployment goes wrong

 ## A bit about us

+Mario and I together performed a talk at the 2013 Ruby Australia Conference entitled "Keith and Mario's Guide to Fast Websites" ([slides](https://speakerdeck.com/keithpitt/keith-and-marios-guide-to-fast-websites), [video](http://vimeo.com/61342267)).
+The talk was a lot of fun and we had a great response from the audience.
+We would love to come back again next year to perform another talk.

 ### Mario Visic